vijaypatil/journal/README.md

-## WDIDT - What Did I Do Today.
+## Journal - What Did I Do!

-Capture notes of what you did today.
+Capture notes about the things you did today.

-Mithril - Jsoon-server
+Built with the excellent Mithril & `json-server`.